Ficus petiolaris

 info

 This ficus is from a habitat that experiences prolonged drought.
 That doesn’t mean that the fig needs drought, but it will tolerate drying out longer and survive it better than other ficus.
-Often once it goes bone dry it will dropping its leaves to conserve moisture; don’t worry if all the leaves fall off!
+Once it goes bone dry it will drop its leaves to conserve moisture; don’t worry if all the leaves fall off!
 Restoring consistent watering will help your ficus leaf back out.

 hardy